UniMERNet: A Universal Network for Real-World Mathematical Expression Recognition: Related Work

-Several decades ago, researchers began recognizing the uniqueness and significance of Mathematical Expression Recognition (MER), leading to the initiation of corresponding studies.
-Anderson~\cite{anderson1967syntax} pioneers an approach to MER in irregular documents, introducing a parsing algorithm for two-dimensional character configurations.
-Miller \& Viola ~\cite{Miller_Viola_1998} propose an efficient system that integrates specialized character segmentation with the intrinsic grammar of the mathematical layout language.
-Chan \textit{et al.}~\cite{Chan_Yeung_1999} develop an online MER system, incorporating an error detection and correction mechanism to handle lexical, syntactic, and semantic errors.
-INFTY~\cite{suzuki2003infty} is an integrated OCR system for mathematical documents that achieves high accuracy in character recognition through a series of novel techniques.
-Despite the innovative works during this stage, the precision of MER remains limited due to the limitations of handcrafted features in traditional machine learning.
+Decades ago, researchers recognized the importance of Mathematical Expression Recognition (MER).
+Anderson~\cite{anderson1967syntax} pioneered MER in irregular documents by introducing a parsing algorithm for two-dimensional character configurations.
+Miller and Viola~\cite{Miller_Viola_1998} proposed a system integrating character segmentation with the grammar of mathematical layouts.
+Chan \textit{et al.}~\cite{Chan_Yeung_1999} developed an online MER system featuring error detection and correction mechanisms.
+INFTY~\cite{suzuki2003infty} presented an OCR system for mathematical documents that achieved high character recognition accuracy through novel techniques.
+However, despite these advancements, MER precision was limited by handcrafted features in traditional machine learning.